 Irritable Bowel Syndrome

-Irritable bowel syndrome (IBS) is a condition that prevents food from moving through your intestines normally.
+IBS is a condition that prevents food from moving through your intestines normally.
 The food may move through too slowly or too quickly.
-This causes bloating, increased gas, constipation, or diarrhea.
+This causes abdominal pain, bloating, increased gas, constipation, or diarrhea.

 What causes IBS?